-- During employment aboard of less than a year, you can obtain treatment in your country of employment by presenting the European Health Insurance Card issued by Kela.
+- During employment aboard of less than six months, you can obtain treatment in your country of employment by presenting the European Health Insurance Card issued by Kela.

-- If you move abroad to work for more than a year, in order to obtain treatment you must usually register with a health insurance institution in your country of employment using an E 106 or S1 form issued by Kela.
+- If you move abroad to work for more than six months, in order to obtain treatment you must usually register with a health insurance institution in your country of employment using a S1 form issued by Kela.

 When Finland is responsible for the costs of your treatment, you can use all the services of the Finnish public healthcare system too.
 You pay the municipal resident´s client fee for using the services.
 Whether you have a municipality of residence in Finland is irrelevant.

 - If you do not have a municipality of residence in Finland, Kela will provide you with a certificate of entitlement to medical care in Finland.

 A non-working family member accompanying an employee posted to another EU or EEA country or to Switzerland, will usually retain coverage under the Finnish health insurance system.